Adam: Narrative

 In Genesis, the name "Adam" is given to the first human.
-Beyond its use as the name of the first man, the Hebrew word adam is also used in the Bible as a pronoun, individually as "a human" and in a collective sense as "mankind". tells of God's creation of the world and its creatures, including the Hebrew word adam, meaning humankind.
+Beyond its use as the name of the first man, the Hebrew word adam is also used in the Bible as a pronoun, individually as "a human" and in a collective sense as "humankind". tells of God's creation of the world and its creatures, including the Hebrew word adam, meaning humankind.
 In God forms "Adam", this time meaning a single male human, out of "the dust of the ground", places him in the Garden of Eden, and forms a woman, Eve, as his companion.
 In Adam and Eve eat the fruit of the tree of knowledge and God condemns Adam to labour on the earth for his food and to return to it on his death. deals with the birth of Adam's sons, and lists his descendants from Seth to Noah.